Optimization of Scoring Rules: Multi-dimensional Scoring Rules

 \begin{theorem} For any center symmetric distribution $\marginalReport$ over posterior means in convex report and state space $\reportspace = \statespace$, the optimal solution for \Cref{eq:program} is symmetric V-shaped. \end{theorem}

 In the remainder of this section we give an interpretation of scoring rules that correspond to V-shaped utility functions on rectangular report and state spaces.
 On such spaces, these optimal scoring rules can be implemented as the maximum over separate scoring rules (for each dimension).
-Intuitively, the \mos scoring rule rewards the agent only on the dimension the the agent will receive highest expected payment according to his posterior belief.
+Intuitively, the \mos scoring rule rewards the agent only on the dimension that the agent will receive highest expected score according to his posterior belief.

 The definition of \mos scoring rule is formally introduced in \cref{def:max over separate}, and it is easy to verify that a \mos scoring rule is proper and bounded if is based on single dimensional scoring rules that are proper and bounded.
+In particular, in \mos scoring rules, we only consider the case where the normalization function $\kappa(\state)$ is set to be a constant for all $\state\in\statespace$.